Visiting Vienna for the first time: travel guide and useful tips

 Public transport in Vienna is excellent and it’s fairly easy to get around the city.

-You can also buy your travel card independently from ticket machines or counters, but I personally preferred to use the mobile app.
+You can also buy your travel card from ticket machines or counters, but I personally preferred to use the mobile app.

 The WienMobil app is very convenient and lets you purchase different types of tickets online on your phone.